datastaxdevs/workshop-spring-stargate/README.md

 ![#](images/tutorials/dataloader-03-parsed.png)

 Scroll down to show the the **Keys and Clustering** part of the screen and enter the following

 - `galaxy` will be our partition key (assuming there are less than 100 000 stargates in our galaxy) and a lot of galaxy ^^.

-- `name` will be our clustering key in order to ensure unicity.
+- `name` will be our clustering key in order to ensure unicity of the planet.

 - You can now click `NEXT`